 Catching a faint whiff of any of those scents floating by on a spring breeze or over-adjusting the seat in the car can have the power to take us back to our childhood dental visits if only for a split second.
 Even inadvertently biting down on the prong of a fork is sometimes enough to send us mentally reeling back to the dentist’s office for a moment.
 One particular component, though, leaves a more profound and lasting impression on dental patients than any of the rest.

-For many, the infamous dental drill is, by far, the most dreaded aspect of the world of dentistry, worse even than the physical pressure of having a tooth pulled or the burning discomfort lingering after a surgical extraction.
+For many, the infamous dental drill is, by far, the most dreaded aspect of the world of dentistry, worse even than the physical pressure of having a tooth pulled or the burning discomfort lingering after surgical extraction.
 Whether a low- or high-speed version, that high-pitched squeal is a sound to which nothing can truly compare.
 Then, of course, there’s the force exerted when the bits make contact with your teeth and the accompanying brain-rattling vibration.
-The strange sensation of materials showering your tongue only adds to the sensation of it all.
+The strange sensation of materials showering your tongue only adds to the feeling of it all.
 That would be a combination of powdered tooth and water jetting from the drill to reduce friction, hence the hot metal odor.

 This drill is an immeasurably valuable tool where dental procedures are concerned.
 In one form or another, this type of technology has been in use for more than 8,000 years.
 It’s necessary, and it’s completely safe; still, it’s none too pleasant.